 In October of 1995 after a few years as a Shop Steward he was elected the Aircraft Production Division 95000 Chief Steward and served in that capacity for (5) years until June of 2000 when he was elected to the office of Vice President for Local Lodge 2297.
 During several months of absence due to illness of the elected President at that time he performed the duties of the President until May of 2002 when the President regretfully stepped down for health reasons.
 Theodore served in that capacity until January of 2015.

 Theodore has attended many labor related education classes at the IAM educational facility in Placid Harbor, Maryland.
 He completed all of the Leadership series classes that are offered there including Advanced Leadership classes and Train The Trainer class and also attended classes specifically designed to address representation of workers employed by the federal government.
 He attended Advanced Collective Bargaining classes as well as Arbitration and Merit System Protection Board training over the years.

 One of the things that truly reflect the character of a great leader is who chooses to follow that leader.
 Leaders for the most part are born to lead and Theodore has been such a leader.

-His peers have elected him to serve five (6) consecutive three (3) year terms as President of IAM & AW District Lodge 110 with their office located in Havelock, N.C.
+His peers have elected him to serve six (6) consecutive three (3) year terms as President of IAM & AW District Lodge 110 with their office located in Havelock, N.C.
 District 110 is inclusive of members of various IAM lodges throughout North Carolina and portions of South Carolina.

 His peers also elected him to serve as the 1st Vice President of the North Carolina State Council of Machinist.
 The council is inclusive of delegates from a variety of industries in the state where the IAM represents workers employed at those industries.
 In January of 2014 brother McNeal was advanced to the position of President of the Council when the sitting President was hired by the Grand Lodge to serve as an Auditor.